Patient governors

 My passion lies with those most vulnerable—disabled, children and elderly.
 These people have always been the driving factor for me.
 That passion has taken me to represent them to various committees and boards in both health and social care and housing sector locally and nationally—and now extensively as a Governor of the Council of Governors of Chelsea and Westminster Hospital NHS Foundation Trust.
 I have advocated and represented vulnerable people for the past years and together we have achieved improvements and changes to the services, also ensured their voice is heard around the tables where the decisions are made.
 This work continues, and I warmly welcome you to participate in my team—please get in touch with me via the Board Governance Manager at 020 3315 6716 and you are in!
 And also have your say and input to your and other people’s care and services in our hospitals and its clinics.

 I became a patient governor so that I can represent the members and our local community.
-I live in Ealing, and want to contribute to the future development of the Trust and to support the continued delivery of high quality care that is accessible to everyone in our community.
+I live in Ealing and want to contribute to the future development of the Trust and to support the continued delivery of high quality care that is accessible to everyone in our community.
 I am passionate about improving public understanding and engagement with health services and raising the patient voice.
+I am also a Patient Safety Partner and will work with patients, families and staff at the Trust to influence and improve safety.

-I became a volunteer at West Middlesex in April 2020.
+I became a volunteer at West Middlesex University Hospital in April 2020.
 I volunteered because I wanted to support my local hospital and its staff through the unprecedented difficulties of the pandemic.
-Since then I have worked in different volunteering roles.
-Currently I am working in the volunteering hub where I am supported the future development of the service by recruiting new volunteers.
+Since then I have worked in different volunteering roles and have worked in the volunteering hub where I supported the future development of the service by recruiting new volunteers.
 I was honoured with a PROUD award in recognition of my contribution.
-Through my volunteering I have developed a deeper engagement with the Trust, it’s staff and the future opportunities and challenges.
+Through my volunteering I have developed a deeper engagement with the Trust, its staff and the future opportunities and challenges.

-I have worked in the NHS for seven years but for the last 12 years I was a Director at Medical Royal College, with a remit for postgraduate medical education, professional standards and workforce planning.
-My specialist experience includes postgraduate and continuing medical education, accredited clinical guideline production, quality improvement and patient safety.
+I have worked in the NHS for eight years and as a Director in Medical Royal College for 12 years.
+My specialist experience includes postgraduate and continuing medical education, workforce planning, professional standards, accredited clinical guideline production, quality improvement and patient safety.
 I also bring leadership skills and a knowledge of strategic planning, governance, recruitment, communication and influencing.
 I have board level experience and was Governor at an Academy school in Ealing until 2019.
-I am currently a lay representative for Health Education England and a member of the Board of Trustees at The CHIRP Charitable Trust (The Confidential Human Factors Reporting Programme for Aviation and Maritime) and run my own business.
+I am currently a lay representative for Health Education England and a member of the Board of Trustees at The CHIRP Charitable Trust (The Confidential Human Factors Reporting Programme for Aviation and Maritime).
+I run my own business and I am studying for an MSc. in Patient Safety and Clinical Human Factors.

 My passion for this Trust and the patient voice combined with my professional skills means that I aim to be a great ambassador for patients and for the Trust.